nhaniph/web-developer-journey/log.md

 **Thoughts** :
 **Thing(s) learned**:
  -->
+ ### Day 12 : June 26, Monday
+**Todays's Progress** : Light work today.
+Watched some Sass related videos on treehouse.
+Will start designing and coding the portfolio site tomorrow.

+**Thoughts** : There are lots of nitty-gritty details in Sass.
+But rather than only learning, its better to learn the basics and code and learn as needed along the way.
+So, thats the approach I'm gonna take.
+Will write a medium article tomorrow on First week experience of #100daysofcode.

  ### Day 11 : June 25: Sunday
 **Todays's Progress** : :metal: Completed the SASS course at treehouse.
 Lots of things to understand.
 Will practice by implementing them for better understanding.